How to Know It’s Time to See an Eye Doctor

 If You Are Experiencing Eye Pain

 If your eyes are causing you an unusual amount of pain, it is a good time to see your eye doctor.
-When to see an eye doctor due to eye pain may vary based on your personal eye history though–if you know that a certain issue is reoccurring, you might not see a doctor unless it surpasses certain thresholds for pain or length of the issue.
+When to see an eye doctor due to eye pain may vary based on your personal eye history.
+If you know a certain issue is reoccurring, you might not see a doctor unless it surpasses certain thresholds for pain or length of the issue.

 You Have Difficulty Seeing to Drive at Night